 Our subsonic Aerolab wind tunnel offers a 12"x12" test section within a 20 ft. overall length.
-Several separate fluids-related lab modules, manufactured by Hilton, are used to support the fluid mechanics course.
+Several separate fluids-related lab modules are used to support the fluid mechanics course.
 Each experiment is mounted onto a gravity bench, which includes a water supply and flow measurement system.

-Additional instrumentation includes friction measuring equipment, a variable pump set up, and Digital Wind Tunnel console with a 3-component sting balance.
+Additional instrumentation includes friction measuring equipment, a variable pump set up, and a digital wind tunnel console with a three-component sting balance.
 Data acquisition systems measure pressure and airflow velocity.
 Pressure and force data can be continuously monitored and recorded.
-Students conduct tests of realistic (3-dimensional) models, investigate pitching movement (nose up), study asymmetric characteristics, test devices without a two- dimensional counterpart, and investigate stability and control.
-The 3-component new sting balance system is used in several wind tunnel lab experiments.
+Students conduct tests of realistic (three-dimensional) models, investigate pitching movement (nose up), study asymmetric characteristics, test devices without a two- dimensional counterpart, and investigate stability and control.
+The three-component sting balance system is used in several wind tunnel lab experiments.

 A hybrid projectile research project has been conducted for U.S. Army Armament Research, Development and Engineering Center (ARDEC), Picatinny Arsenal NJ.

-Fluid Mechanics Lab (ME 323), Senior Projects I, II (ME 391-92) and some Environmental Engineering courses utilize this lab.
+Fluid Mechanics Lab (ME 323), Senior Projects I and II (ME 391 and 392) and some Environmental Engineering courses utilize this lab.